 Vitamin B12:

 One of the water-soluble vitamins found naturally in some foods is vitamin B12.
 It is also available as a dietary supplement and medicine.
 Meat products, some fortified foods, beef and mutton liver, meat, fish, eggs, chicken, milk and dairy, and some breakfast cereals are all important sources of this vitamin.
 It can also be found in all multivitamins and supplements.
 People who are deficient in vitamin B12 can use the drug forms of this substance, which include sublingual tablets, ampoules, and nasal gels (for use in the nose).
-Symptoms of deficiency include strange sensations, numbness, or tingling in the hands and feet, gait disturbances and balance problems, anemia, memory loss, cognitive problems, weakness, and fatigue.
-This substance helps prevent anemia and maintains the health of blood cells in the organs of the body.
-Therefore, it can be concluded that the purchase of vitamin B12, foods containing this substance, and its supplements are important and necessary for a healthy body.
+Moreover, this is one of the best vitamins for depression.

 Vitamin B6:

 Vitamin B6 is one of the water-soluble vitamins that you can often supplement with Vitamin B Complex.
 However, single supplements or ampoules of vitamin B6 can also be used.
-This vitamin has many properties for the body, including its effect on improving mood, brain function, helping to treat anemia, eye health, improving the symptoms of premenstrual syndrome, etc.
+This vitamin has many properties for the body, including its effect on improving mood, brain function, helping to treat anaemia, eye health, improving the symptoms of premenstrual syndrome, etc.